St Bridget's CofE School - Whitehaven

 - How will early years setting/school/college staff support my child/young person?

 High quality teaching provides all our pupils with opportunities to learn, however, sometimes this does not lead to all children making the expected progress.
-At this point, if a child has not made the expected progress, they may need to be referred on to the graduated approach of Assess, Plan, Do and Review as required by the DfE SEND Code of Practice (2014).
+At this point, if a child has not made the expected progress, they may need to be referred on to the graduated approach of Assess, Plan, Do and Review as required by the Department of Education (DfE) SEND Code of Practice (2015).

 Both formative and summative assessments that have been collated for a child will be used to identify any gaps in learning or understanding and levels of progress will be gauged.
 This will form the basis of planned support.
 Both parents or carers and the child will be given the opportunity to express their opinions and concerns in a meeting with the class teacher (and SENCO when required or requested).